Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Requester_transfer.md

 The data in the file is transferred item by item, broken down into or concatenated with the data units conveyed over the network, as necessary.
-The exchange protocol may, depending on the type, include re-synchronization and compression functions.
+The exchange protocol may, depending on the type, include re- synchronization and compression functions.

 The file type EXIT allows the user to: